Guide on How To Embed a Survey in an Email Newsletter

 There are several reasons why you might want to embed a survey in an email:

-2. Surveys can also be used to study customer demand for new products or services.
+• Surveys can also be a way to study customer demand for new products or services.

-The best way to get your email surveys to your subscribers is to create them directly in the ESP editor you use or with the help of special services, including Google Forms.
+The best way to get your email surveys to your subscribers is to create them directly in the ESP editor you use or with the help of special services like Google Forms.

-There are several different types of questions that can be included in a survey to collect feedback from subscribers.
+There are several different types of questions you can include in a survey to collect feedback from subscribers.
 Among them are single-select questions, multiple choices, open-ended questions, rating scales, etc.

 Article by